 The NUM_STS[p] is set to the same value as the R2I N_STS subfield in the STA Info field addressed to the corresponding STA p in the preceding Ranging NDP Announcement frame plus 1 when the HE Ranging NDP is transmitted to more than one ISTA.

-The NUM_STS is set to the same value as the R2I N_STS subfield in the STA Info field with AID11 subfield less than 2008 in the preceding Ranging NDP Announcement frame plus 1, when the HE Ranging NDP is transmitted to one ISTA. (#7355)
+The NUM_STS is set to the same value as the R2I N_STS subfield in the STA Info field with AID11 subfield is equal or less than 2007 in the preceding Ranging NDP Announcement frame plus 1, when the HE Ranging NDP is transmitted to one ISTA. (#7355, #7223)

-In the Non-TB ranging measurement exchange (11.21.6.4.4) and the non-TB ranging measurement exchange with secure LTF (11.21.6.4.5.3), set to the same value as the R2I N_STS subfield in the STA Info field with AID11 subfield less than 2008 in the preceding Ranging NDP Announcement frame plus 1. (#7355)
+In the Non-TB ranging measurement exchange (11.21.6.4.4) and the non-TB ranging measurement exchange with secure LTF (11.21.6.4.5.3), set to the same value as the R2I N_STS subfield in the STA Info field with AID11 subfield equal or less than 2007 in the preceding Ranging NDP Announcement frame plus 1. (#7355)

 The LTF_REP parameter is set as follows: